Bunix/commentator/readme.md

 ## Customizations

-Unhappy with the default appearance?
+Unsatistfied with the default appearance?
 Modify the component views in `resources/views/vendor/commentator` directory to match your preference.

 ## API Controllers